jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

 Deleting or Removing Metadata Annotations
 -----------------------------------------

-The :meth:`~dendropy.dataobject.base.AnnotationSet.drop` method of :class:`~dendropy.dataobject.base.AnnotationSet` objects takes search criteria similar to :meth:`~dendropy.dataobject.base.AnnotationSet.get`, but instead of returning the matched  :class:`~dendropy.dataobject.base.Annotation` objects, it *removes* them from the parent collection.
+The :meth:`~dendropy.dataobject.base.AnnotationSet.drop` method of :class:`~dendropy.dataobject.base.AnnotationSet` objects takes search criteria similar to :meth:`~dendropy.dataobject.base.AnnotationSet.findall`, but instead of returning the matched  :class:`~dendropy.dataobject.base.Annotation` objects, it *removes* them from the parent collection.
 For example, the following removes all metadata annotations with the name prefix "dc" from the |DataSet| object ``ds``::

     import dendropy